Skip to main content

 compressLongEnables or disables long compression for smaller size.true

-compressStringEnables or disables string compression for smaller size.true
+compressStringEnables or disables string compression for smaller size.false

 classLoaderThe classloader should not be updated; Fury caches class metadata.
 Use LoaderBinding or ThreadSafeFury for classloader updates.Thread.currentThread().getContextClassLoader()